ericcornelissen/ghasum/SPECIFICATION.md

 <body>
 ```

-Every entry in the `<body>` of the sumfile must have a unique identifier.
-If two
+Every header `<name>` and every entry in the `<body>` of the sumfile must have a
-entries have the same identifier the sumfile must be rejected and the program
+unique name/identifier.
+If two entries have the same identifier the sumfile must
-exit with a non-zero exit code.
+be rejected as corrupt and the program exit with a non-zero exit code.

 ### Version 1